hantsy/quarkus-sandbox/docs/jakarta-data.md

 void delete(Post post);
 ```

-To return a pageable result, use `Page` as result type instead which accepts parameter type to indicate the result data type.
-And set `PageRequest` as one of the method parameters.
+To return a pageable result, use `Page` as result type which includes parameterized type to indicate the result data type.
+And add a `PageRequest` as method parameter to accept pagintion settings for the client.

 ```java
 @Find